-The recognised principles of academic practice form the backbone of any research work.
+The recognised principles of research practice form the backbone of any research work.
 They include probity, working at the state of the art, documentation of results and consistently challenging the veracity of all the outcomes.

 Quality assurance structures at the University of Passau

-In accordance with the responsibility assigned to it under the law, which consists in organising research, teaching and supporting early career researchers, the University of Passau issued the Rules of the University for the Ascertainment of Good Academic Practice and for the Investigation of Alleged Academic Misconduct.
+In accordance with the responsibility assigned to it under the law, which consists in organising research, teaching and supporting early career researchers, the University of Passau issued the Rules of the University for the Ascertainment of Good Research Practice and for the Investigation of Alleged Academic Misconduct.
 These are compulsory for University of Passau members conducting research and part of the curriculum for early career researchers.
 For all questions regarding good scientific practice and in the event of suspected misconduct, please contact the Standing Committee for the Investigation of Alleged Academic Misconduct.

 Ensuring good academic practice in your own research